 Cataracts give the eye a cloudy appearance over the eye lens, and they cause different degrees of vision loss.
 Cataracts can be hereditary, or they can result from disease or trauma.

-In some instances, veterinarians can manipulate protosed globes back into the eye socket without any permanent vision loss, but this is not always the case.
+In some instances, veterinarians can manipulate proposed globes back into the eye socket without any permanent vision loss, but this is not always the case.

-Significant trauma can cause irreparable damage to the eye, and when this happens, the eyeball may need removing.
+Significant trauma can cause irreparable damage to the eye, and the eyeball may need to be removed.

-Corneal ulcers happen frequently to Shih Tzus and other dogs with protruding eyes.
-Ulceration can happen as the result of something as simple as the wind or because of more significant trauma.
+Corneal ulcers frequently happen to Shih Tzus and other dogs with protruding eyes.
+Ulceration can occur due to something as simple as the wind or more significant trauma.

 Corneal ulcers can also be a secondary problem due to primary conditions like diabetes.

 Ulceration can happen after something as simple as exposure to the wind or because of more significant trauma, for example, a dog fight.